 We are keen to see as many high performing international students as possible at Cardiff and for this reason we offer School of Psychology scholarships to international students of full fee-paying status.

 Our scholarships are based on academic achievement and reward students who achieve excellence in their examinations.
 Successful scholarship winners receive a substantial reduction on fees for the following year.
-Click here for more details about scholarships.
+Please see below for more details.

 Psychology Scholarships for International Students

 We offer two types of scholarships to international students (EU not included).
 First, we offer entrance bursaries to international students who achieve excellence in their A-levels or local equivalent (AAB or equivalent).
 Second, we offer merit-based scholarships to students who achieve outstanding performance while they are at Cardiff.
 Terms and conditions apply.